Top 10 Day Trips from Brussels (Belgium)

 The city has no lack of exotic museums and bustling outdoor markets.
 There are a breathtaking royal palace and an array of breweries and shops for endless enjoyment.
 On your trip to Brussels, be sure to soak up in its rich culture out of the city.
 These are the best day trips from Brussels to see a different side of Europe.

 Positioned hardly around 15km from the North Sea and 100km northwest from Brussels, Bruges day trip from Brussels is the best choice for a heavenly visit.
 Also known as the Venice of the North, Bruges is aptly known for stunning architecture, rich history, and a great chance to enjoy Belgium’s signature chocolates.
-This charming medieval city offers some of the best things of Belgium.
+This charming medieval city offers some of the best things in Belgium.

 Here you can wander around the lavishly arranged streets and get the sights of charming architecture.
 Admire the pre-historic bell tower, the Belfry of Bruges, in the heart of the city and the well-known Saint Salvator Cathedral and Hospital of St. John.
 Explore the rich past of Historium Bruges, with its audio guides, and the exotic Flemish art of The Groening Museum with the day trip to Bruges from Brussels.